Sidenote: In England, what is summer actually??? I’ve been here since mid-June and it’s rare that it’s over 70 F LOL. #summerinengland

 You can imagine how well that went.But in spite of the too-prompt bus drivers, I love northern England!
 I have a special affinity for Yorkshire (since I studied abroad in York, that whole area will always have a special place in my cold little heart), and will always be more than happy to return.

-Plus, I love these Yorkshire coastal towns and am already plotting my return…
+Plus, I love the English coast and am already plotting my return…